 Scholarship America processes scholarship payments on behalf of the Foundation.
 Payment is made in August.

-Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, honors, work experience, statement of goals and aspirations, and any unusual personal or family circumstances.
+Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, honors, work experience, statement of educational and career goals and objectives, and any unusual personal or family circumstances.

 Financial need will be considered in determining the size of the award; however, qualified students demonstrating no financial need are eligible for a one-time honorarium at the minimum level.